Alternate Pathway (International Medical Graduates)

 - Current unrestricted medical license is required at the time of application and also when certification is conferred.

-Core ExamAfter your application has been approved, and you have completed 36 months of your approved training, you may take the Core Exam.
-IMG Interventional Radiology Alternate Pathway candidates are not required to take the Core Exam at their first opportunity.
+Qualifying (Core) ExamAfter an applicant’s application has been approved, and they have completed 36 months of approved training, the applicant may take the Qualifying (Core) Exam.

-- Complete the five-year plan in one ACGME-accredited Integrated or Independent interventional radiology residency program
+- Complete the five-year plan in one ACGME-accredited interventional radiology residency program

-- The ABR office must receive the Final Verification Form (FVF) signed by the department chair, attesting completion of your five-year consecutive plan, including:
+- The ABR office must receive the Final Verification Form (FVF) signed by the department chair, attesting completion of the applicant’s five-year plan.